Head Coach Ryan Zegarski

 Ryan Zegarski is attuned to the demands of MCCC athletes.
 He was once one himself.
 And the excellence he enjoyed as a Vikings baseball player has transferred quite well to the softball diamond, where he has been program’s head coach since the fall of 2004.

-The 2001 graduate of MCCC had a 392-155 record through his first thirteen coaching seasons and led the Vikings to the 2007 and 2010 National Junior College Athletic Association Division II World Series.
-Only two other MCCC softball teams have gone that far – the 1987 and ’88 teams – and the 2007 squad set a program record for wins in a season, finishing 38-8.
-That team also won Garden State Athletic Conference, Region 19 and District G titles.
+The 2001 graduate of MCCC had a 429-162-1 record through his first fourteen coaching seasons and led the Vikings to the 2007, 2010 and 2018 National Junior College Athletic Association Division II World Series.
+Only two other MCCC softball teams – the 1987 and ’88 teams – have gone that far.
+The 2007 team also won Garden State Athletic Conference, Region 19 and District G titles.

 Zegarski played baseball at MCCC under then-head coach Dave Gallagher and was a sophomore on the 2000 squad that won Region 19 and Northeast District titles en route to competing at the NJCAA World Series.